Calcium-Activated Chloride Channels

 Potassium channels and disease

-Conserved among eukaryotes and prokaryotes, potassium channels modulate neuronal signaling in the brain and peripheral nervous system, regulate cell volume and the flow of salt across epithelia, and control heart rate, vascular tone, and the release of hormones such as insulin.
-They further protect neurons and muscles under metabolic stress.
+Conserved among eukaryotes and prokaryotes, potassium channels modulate neuronal signaling in the brain and the peripheral nervous system, regulate cell volume and the flow of salt across epithelia, and control heart rate, vascular tone, and the release of hormones such as insulin.
+Furthermore, they protect neurons and muscles under metabolic stress.

 Potassium channel mutations are linked to diseases of the brain (epilepsy, episodic ataxia), ear (deafness), heart (arrhythmia), muscle (myokymia, periodic paralysis), kidney (hypertension), pancreas (hyperinsulinemic hypoglycemia, neonatal diabetes), as well as developmental abnormalities of neural crest–derived tissues (Andersen's syndrome).
-Not only do mutations that increase or decrease potassium channel activity cause diseases, alteration of potassium channel expression levels could also have a strong impact.
-For example, our recent study revealed that increased expression of EAG2 potassium channels in medulloblastoma is associated with malignant tumor growth.
-Moreover, midlife obesity involves an increase in ATP-sensitive potassium channel activity that causes reduction of hypothalamic neuronal excitability and release of peptides crucial for controlling food intake and bodyweight.
+Not only do mutations that increase or decrease potassium channel activity cause diseases, but alteration of potassium channel expression levels could also have a strong impact.
+For example, our recent study revealed that increased expression of EAG2 potassium channels in medulloblastoma (MB) facilitates the volume reduction known as premitotic cytoplasmic condensation that is essential for cells to proceed with mitotic cell division, thereby promoting MB cell proliferation and malignant tumor growth.
+Moreover, midlife obesity involves an increase in ATP-sensitive potassium channel activity in specific hypothalamic neurons known as the pro-opiomelanocortin (POMC) neurons, thereby reducing both the neuronal excitability and the release of peptides crucial for controlling food intake and body weight.